 Two primary sources of data are available for measuring access to health insurance in Delaware.
 The first source is the March Current Population Survey (CPS), conducted annually by the U.S. Bureau of Census.
-The second source is the Behavioral Risk Factor Surveillance System, conducted monthly for the U.S. Centers for Disease Control by the Center for Applied Demography and Survey Research at the University of Delaware, through the Delaware Division of Public Health.
+The second source is the Behavioral Risk Factor Surveillance System, conducted monthly for the U.S. Centers for Disease Control and Prevention by the Center for Applied Demography and Survey Research at the University of Delaware, through the Delaware Division of Public Health.
 Both sources are valuable in their own right, but each has associated advantages and disadvantages.

 The CPS is conducted monthly throughout the nation and is designed to measure the unemployment rate and other employment related statistics for the 50 states and the nation.
-More than 60,000 households are included in the sample and data is gathered on approximately 108,000 persons in those households.
-Each month, the basic employment information is gathered along with alternative information which change from month to month.
+More than 64,000 households are included in the sample and data is gathered on approximately 131,800 persons in those households.
+Each month, the basic employment information is gathered along with optional information that changes from month to month.
 The March CPS is usually referred to as the annual demographic file, since it captures a broad array of demographic information along with basic employment data.
-Part of that demographic information deals with health insurance.
+Part of that demographic information concerns health insurance coverage.

 In Delaware, the CPS involves about 700 households monthly, usually containing more than 1,400 persons.
 This sample size is sufficient for producing statewide estimates on a wide variety of demographic indicators.
 When measuring the percentage of the population without health insurance, for example, the accuracy is approximately +/- 1.7%.
-However, that sample size is insufficient to produce accurate county level estimates.
+This year for the first time, three-year averages can be reported at the county level.

-Health insurance related questions were added to the CPS in 1982.
+The health insurance questions were added to the CPS in 1982.
 There were modifications to the questions in 1989 and again in 1995.
-However, a consistent data series can be built in spite of the changes.
+However, a consistent data series can be constructed in spite of the changes.
 One aspect of the health insurance questions, time frame, is important to understand, since it differs between the two primary sources of data.
 The questions on the CPS are asked with reference to the previous year.
-Thus, in March 1995, respondents were asked about health insurance coverage in 1994.
+Thus, in March 1998, respondents were asked about health insurance coverage in 1997.
 However, there is considerable evidence to suggest that the responses given are highly correlated with their current health insurance status or at least to the current quarter.
 The U.S. Bureau of Census conducted significant parallel testing between the Survey of Income and Program Participation (SIPP) and the Current Population Survey.
-The SIPP sample of households is part of a panel which are re-interviewed quarterly for more than two years.
+The SIPP sample of households is part of a panel that is re-interviewed quarterly for more than two years.
 Thus, the survey is able to more accurately follow the respondent's health insurance status over time.
-The comparisons of health insurance coverage with the CPS showed a strong relationship between the SIPP responses and the CPS responses at the time the questions were asked.
-Thus, for purposes of this report, the year in the tables and text always refers to the year in which the question was asked.
+The comparisons of estimates of health insurance coverage obtained from the CPS show a strong relationship between the SIPP responses and the CPS responses at the time the questions were asked.
+Thus, for purposes of this report, the year referenced in the tables and text always refers to the year in which the question was asked.